 At the second visit, your child will undergo a second blood test.
 A physical examination will be done if necessary.
-A booster vaccination will be given at the second or third visit.
-A second urinary pregnancy test (for girls aged 11 and over only) will be required.
+A booster vaccination will be given at the 2nd, 3rd or 4th visit.
+A second urinary pregnancy test (for girls aged 11 and over only) will be required at the booster visit.

 There are then up to 4 further follow-up visits over the next 9 months (lasting approx. 30 minutes) to ensure everything is fine and to check your child's health.
 Blood tests will be performed as outlined in the table above.
-There may be one additional blood test.
+There may be one additional blood test for a subset of participants aged 6-11 years.
 Blood samples may be processed by NHS laboratories.
 We will let you know if and when you need to have this additional blood test.
-You will have to let the study team know that you have had blood tests taken so that they can look up the results for you.
+You will have to let the study team know that you have had blood tests taken so that they can look up the results for your child.
 Any abnormal results will be shared with you and your child's GP, with your permission.
-Where possible, visits will take place out of school hours (both for vaccinations and follow-up visits).
 Social distancing will need to be maintained for all visits.